Daveyr/gitlab-runner/README.md

 docker build -t gitlab-runner --build-arg token=<TOKEN> .
 ```

-Optionally, you can specify the number of concurrent jobs by adding `--build-arg concurrent=X` to the above command, where `X` is the number of concurrent builds.
+Optionally, you can specify the number of concurrent jobs by adding `--build-arg concurrent=X` to the above command, where `X` is the number of concurrent jobs.
 The default value is 1.

 ## To run